TheAfroOfDoom/opensim-marketplace/README.md

 When accessing `http://localhost:{port}/` or wherever the backend server is started, the production build found in `opensim-marketplace/build` of the marketplace should load.
 This will work exactly as the React Development Server should if run.

+**Note:**
-**Note:** The backend requires that there be connection to the database to function properly
+- The backend requires that there be connection to the database to function properly

-**Note:** The React development server will rely on the backend being up and running.
+- The React development server will rely on the backend being up and running.
 Always make sure that both are running together to ensure that everything works as intended.

-**Note:** Any time you pull or merge from the repository, make sure you run `npm install` or `yarn` to download any new modules
+- Any time you pull or merge from the repository, make sure you run `npm install` or `yarn` to download any new modules